Cookies on this website

 5.2.
 Application Review Process

 All proposals will be subject to confidential peer review.
 The SCGC-FIRST Prioritisation Panel will be chaired by the Director of the SCG-Oxford Centre of Excellence (CoE), Prof Dermot O'Hare.
-Membership of the Prioritisation Panel will be made available on the CoE website.
+The review panel will include the MPLS Head of Division, relevant Heads of Department, a representative from Oxford University Innovation, and the Chief Technology Officer (or nominee) of SCG Chemicals.
 The Panel reserves the right to seek additional expert opinion on a confidential basis if required.
 Oxford researchers supported by the SCGC-FIRST will be invited to meet SCGC staff when they visit Oxford to outline and discuss their projects.

 5.3.
 Assessment Criteria